bazizi/bazizi.github.io/_posts/2017-03-06-A-Backup-Script-in-Bash.md

 ---

 I bought a new PC with Windows 10 installed two months ago and, as usual, the first thing I did was to dual boot Windows 10 and Ubuntu.
-However, one strange issue that I've encountered is that every time I boot into Windows, GRUB boot-loader crashes with the following very weird error:
+However, one strange issue that I've encountered is that every time I boot into Windows, the next time I try to boot into Ubuntu, the desktop does not load and instead the following error is shown (Shell access is perfectly fine):

 ```
 [drm:cpt_set_fifo_underrun_reporting] ERROR uncleared pch fifo underrun on pch transcoder A